-This is the return of the original Poetic Bloomings — the blog established in 2011 by poets Marie Elena Good and Walter J. Wojtanik after their first participation in Poetic Asides April Poem-A-Day (PAD) Challenge in 2009.
-Meant as a means to stay connected while continuing to hone our skills collectively, it had been a place where creativity grows and flourishes in a supportive and encouraging environment.
-Please join us each Sunday for our prompts and examples.
-Wednesday we will try to explore a different poetic form.
+This is the return of the original Poetic Bloomings — the site established in 2011 by poets Marie Elena Good and Walter J. Wojtanik, after their first participation in The Writer’s Digest’s Poetic Asides April Poem-A-Day (PAD) Challenge in 2009.
+Meant as a means to stay connected while continuing to hone our skills collectively, it has been a place where creativity grows and flourishes in a supportive and encouraging environment.
+Please join us each Sunday for our prompts and examples, as well as the occasional highlighting of various poetic forms.

 GUIDELINES AND FEATURES:

 1. HAVE FUN.
 The guidelines aren’t meant to be restrictive.
 They are just to try to keep everyone on the same page.
 As with any poetic blog, the key point is to write!
 It is all about the process of writing poetry.
 If it is poetic, we will celebrate it here!